 able to later update specified tags (useful in update ratings)

 EAC is often used to create an exact copy of a CD which can be stored in a digital media archive or library.
 The goal is to preserve all information from a CD, such that the CD can be recreated from an archive and or is playable from a library.
-With EAC, the original audio files and a .cue file, an exact copy can be made and with FLAC files, a lossless music library may be built.
-Creating a folder which contains the audio files and a cue file is done via the following method:
+With EAC, the original audio files and a .cue file, an exact copy can be made; and with FLAC files, a lossless music library may be built.
+Creating an individual folder which contains the album’s compressed audio files and a cue file is done via the following method: